simvue-io/docs/docs/examples/openfoam.md

     run.update_tags(["finished"])
 ```

-To run our simulation in the docker container, simply run:
+To run our simulation in the docker container, simply activate the virtual environment and run the script:
 ```
+source venv/bin/activate
 python example.py
 ```